 January 1908 – July 1916 Mudgee District School

 The school became a District School because of the increasing number of Secondary pupils and the fact that it continued to train pupil teachers.

 August 1916 – March 1925 Mudgee Public School

 April 1925 – March 1926 Mudgee Public and Demonstration School.

 April 1926 – March 1985 Mudgee Public School

 How did it get its name?

 From the town of Mudgee.
-Mudgee is an aboriginal work which means “nest in the hills”.
+Mudgee is an aboriginal word which means “nest in the hills”.